King-hacker19/-Zero-To-Hacker-./README.md

-# -Zero-To-Hacker-.
-CS Student at IUB | My journey of learning Web Security and Bug Bounty from scratch.
+Zero To Hacker 🚀
+I am Syed Abdul Rehman, a CS Student at IUB.
+Goal: To become a Security Researcher.
+Status: Starting from Zero (ABC).